 Log Aggregation System

-Scylla Monitoring Stack includes a set of pre-built dashboards to monitor your Scylla cluster in real time.
-Hundreds of different metrics populate dashboard components for your team to review historical trends and identify anomalous behavior in your cluster.
+Scylla Monitoring Stack includes a set of pre-built dashboards to monitor your Scylla cluster in real-time.
+Hundreds of different NoSQL metrics populate dashboard components for your operations team to review historical trends and identify anomalous behavior in your cluster.

 Set conditional alerts for your Scylla cluster within the alert manager so your team knows when incidents arise.
 Out-of-the-box alert triggers are included for conditions such as:

 Database administrators are able to annotate heavy tasks such as backup or repair start and finish times.
-This helps cross functional teams visually understand why there may be additional latency or reduced throughput during particular times.
+This helps cross-functional teams visually understand why there may be additional latency or reduced throughput at particular times.

 The Advisor is a new concept in Scylla Monitoring.
-It identifies potential problems and notifies them.
-The Advisor section in the Overview dashboard has two parts, one for various issues detected, like unprepared statements.
+It identifies potential problems and notifies you of them.
+The Advisor section in the Overview dashboard has two parts.
+One is for various issues detected, like unprepared statements.
 The second is an indication of how balanced the system is.
 When the cluster works properly, all nodes and shards should act the same.
 An outlier shard could be a result of a problem.
 For example, if the number of CQL connections per shard varies between shards, it indicates a driver configuration issue.